kylevedder/TankGame/README.md

-SidescrollerSlick
+Tank Game
 =================
-This is a basic side scroller game I setup in my free time.
-It is nothing particularly special, just a personal project.
+This is a top down Tank Shooter written using Slick2D for graphics display.